boardfish/zantetsuken/README.md

-# Content Security Policy Builder
+# Zantetsuken

 The Content Security Policy (CSP) initializer in Rails can get cluttered fast.
 Break it down with the help of this gem.

 ## Installation

-Add `gem 'csp-builder'` to your Gemfile and run `bundle install`.
+Add `gem 'zantetsuken'` to your Gemfile and run `bundle install`.
-Alternatively, install the gem directly by calling `gem install csp-builder` in your shell.
+Alternatively, install the gem directly by calling `gem install zantetsuken` in your shell.

 ## Usage